202C-Pilot/202C-Master-Course/project4.md

 * The process should have discrete parts or steps that are fairly easy to name and refer to.
 * Your task should be explained in at least 3 pages (single-spaced) of written instructions, including visuals.

-This week's writing activity will ask you to elaborate on your topic.
-Note that I need to approve all topics (in order to ensure that you have selected a topic of appropriate size and scope).
+Note that I need to approve all topics, in order to ensure that you have selected a topic of appropriate size and scope.

 ## Topics:
 Your instructions should help users to perform any kind of task that requires several steps or stages.
 Here are some topic ideas (don’t be limited by them):